 The ice chart indicates the prevailing ice situation in the Baltic Sea.
 In addition, the chart has information on matters including the sea surface temperature, icebreakers in operation, and restrictions on assistance to ports.
 The chart opens in PDF form from links on the upper part of the page in colour and in black and white.

 The publication of the chart takes place on Mondays and Thursdays starting in the autumn.
 When the amount of ice increases, the chart will switch to daily publication and stay that way until the last of the ice is melted.
 The newest chart is made public by 14:15.

 Simplified ice chart and comparative charts

 The ice situation can be compared on charts that can be accessed by the ice chart links.
 The first is a simplified version of an ice chart of the Baltic Sea from the previous Monday, showing areas near Finland.
-For the second chart there is a choice of one of four options from the titles above:
+It´s updated weekly, at latest on Tuesday morning.
+For the second chart there is a choice of one of four options from these titles:

 Previous ice chart: Simplified chart from a week ago.

-Ice chart from the previous year: Simplified chart from a year ago.
+Ice chart from the previous year: Chart from a year ago.

 Icebreakers: Simplified ice chart in which icebreakers in operation are also shown.

 Daily ice extent on the Baltic Sea (km²) based on the ice charts.